 If you need any assistance, please contact your local Evergreen Bank Group branch office.

-In our continuing efforts to keep your accounts secure, Evergreen Bank Group has improved our alert system for potential fraud.
-This new system will take effect on June 8, 2016.
+In our continuing efforts to keep your accounts secure, Evergreen Bank Group has an alert system for potential fraud.

 Here's how it works: